Coronation of the Thai monarch: Early Bangkok

-The coronations of King Rama II and King Rama III, in 1809 and 1824, followed closely those of Rama I, with no deviation recorded.
-When King Rama IV came to the throne in 1851, new elements were included in the coronation ceremony.
+The coronations of King Phutthaloetla Naphalai (Rama II) and King Nangklao (Rama III), in 1809 and 1824, followed closely those of Rama I, with no deviation recorded.
+When King Mongkut (Rama IV) came to the throne in 1851, new elements were included in the coronation ceremony.
 Since ancient times the anointment ceremony alone was considered the supreme event of the coronation.
 Under King Rama IV, the crowning of the monarch became its equal, if not more important.
 This was due to the influence of European coronations.
 The King also increased the role of the Buddhist Sangha within the ceremony by incorporating the recitation of the Paritta Suttas into the hitherto Hindu ceremony.
-Of note was a letter to the editor of The Straits Times written by Dan Beach Bradley, an American missionary living in Bangkok, that in 1851, before his coronation, the King, "...styles himself now the President or acting king of Siam".
+Of note was a letter to the editor of The Straits Times written by Dan Beach Bradley, an American missionary living in Bangkok, that in 1851, before his coronation, the King, "...styles himself now the President or Acting King of Siam."

-King Rama V ascended to the throne at the age of 15, under the regency of Somdet Chaophraya Sri Suriwongse.
+King Chulalongkorn (Rama V) ascended to the throne at the age of 15, under the regency of Somdet Chaophraya Sri Suriwongse.
 He was given no political power, but was crowned with a full ceremony on 11 November 1868, only a month after the death of King Rama IV.
 When he attained majority at the age of 20, the King underwent another coronation ceremony on 16 November 1873.
-For King Rama V the second coronation was vital in legitimising his reign, not only in the eyes of the populace and the nobility, but also to those of the Western colonial powers.
-The King took the opportunity of the general audience at the end of his second coronation to make a remarkable announcement, as recalled by Sir Andrew Clarke, the governor of the Straits Settlements: "The King delivered an address and at the end of it announced the abolition of the practice at his Court of kowtowing and lying down in the royal presence.
-As the words passed his lips the recumbent figures rose, and the effect was described by those present as most impressive."
+For King Rama V, the second coronation was vital in legitimising his reign, not only in the eyes of the populace and the nobility, but also to those of the Western colonial powers.
+The King took the opportunity of the general audience at the end of his second coronation to make a remarkable announcement, as recalled by Sir Andrew Clarke, the governor of the Straits Settlements: "The King delivered an address and, at the end of it, announced the abolition of the practice at his Court of kowtowing and lying down in the royal presence.
+As the words passed his lips, the recumbent figures rose, and the effect was described by those present as most impressive."